rmwesley/rmwesley/readme.md

 `pandoc readme.md -o readme.pdf`

-Excuse my use of my nationality as a personality trait, but the Brazilian status is too cool not to abuse a bit xd.
+Excuse my use of my nationality as a personality trait, but allow me to abuse it a bit xd.